csbryant/NoteTaker/README.md

 Using Express, a user can save notes on the application, delete any notes that are no longer needed, etc. The user can also share the link to a friend, so the friend can look at, delete, or add notes.

+HTML routes and API routes are saved in the ROUTES folder and linked via the server.js file.

 # Credits